malabr1sta/infra_sp2/README.md

-# Проект YaMDb.
+## Project YaMDb.

-### Описание:
+### Description:
-    - Проект YaMDb собирает отзывы пользователей на произведения. Произведения делятся на категории: «Книги», «Фильмы», «Музыка». Список категорий может быть расширен администратором.
+    - Project YaMDb collects user reviews of works.
+The works are divided into categories: "Books", "Movies", "Music".
+The list of categories can be expanded by the administrator.

-* Технологии:
+* Technology:
-    - python 3.7
+    - python 3.7.
     - Django 2.2.16
     - djangorestframework 3.12.4
     - docker